-When I reported to the Court on 18 March 2013, I considered that it was not feasible or appropriate to recommend the appointment of a Committee of Inspection given the circumstances of the Company's liquidation, but instead proposed that I would report to the Company's creditors twice yearly on the conduct of the liquidation by publishing a progress report on the website and making it available in hard copy upon request.
+When I reported to the Court on 18 March 2013, I considered that it was not feasible or appropriate to recommend the appointment of a Committee of Inspection given the circumstances of the Company's liquidation, and instead proposed that I would report to the Company's creditors by publishing a progress report on the conduct of the liquidation, on the website and providing a hard copy available on request.
+In the early years of the liquidation this was six monthly, as matters required regular updates and latterly yearly as the liquidation nears its close.

-This is my seventeenth report to creditors in this matter.
-A receipts and payments account for the period from 24 January 2013 to 31 December 2021 is attached.
-Matters included in my previous reports are also included in this report.
+This is the nineteenth report to creditors.
+A receipts and payments account for the period from 24 January 2013 to 31 December 2022 is attached.
+Matters included in previous reports are also included in this report.